 If you have uterine fibroids, it’s important to know your fibroid treatment options.
 Until recently, most women didn’t hear about choices.
-Instead, they were given hysterectomy or other surgeries to treat fibroids and other causes of pelvic pain.
-But now we know there are better alternatives to a hysterectomy.
+Instead, they were given hysterectomies or other surgeries to treat fibroids and other causes of pelvic pain.
+But at least 80% of women with fibroids want to avoid removing their uterus.
+And we know there are better alternatives to a hysterectomy.
 Which is why we want women to know all their fibroid treatment options.

 These treatment options only manage fibroid symptoms.
 But, if you want to get rid of your tumors, these fibroid treatment options will work better.